chrislockard/chrislockard.net/content/now.md

 * Learning more about, and contributing to the [IndieWeb](https://indieweb.org/)
 * Learning [SwiftUI](https://developer.apple.com/swiftui/) from [100 Days of
 SwiftUI](https://www.hackingwithswift.com/100/swiftui/)
+* Continuing to observe and orient myself in the AI space.

 ## See Also

 * [About](/about)
 * [Ideas](/ideas)

+## Last Updated

+2025-08-13